-For the FYE 2020, the Board comprises one (1) female Director, equivalent to 14% women representation on Board.
+For the FYE 2021, the Board comprises one (1) female Director, equivalent to 11% women representation on the Board.

-The Board affirmed that gender diversity shall be one of the criteria to be considered by the NC during their evaluation process on potential candidate(s) for Board's membership to fill the above vacancy.
+The Board affirmed that gender diversity shall be one of the criteria to be considered by the NC during the evaluation process on potential candidate(s) for Board's membership to fill the above vacancy.